Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Analysis and Results

 We perform a consistency check by comparing the constraints derived from our two independent methods for computing the growth rate.
-For the combination of SHCB$_{\rm SDSS}$ and RSD measurements, the direct numerical integration of Eq.~\eqref{wcdmfeq2} (Method I) yields $\alpha = 0.0036 \pm 0.0095$, while the improved parameterization (Method II) gives $\alpha = -0.001^{+0.011}_{-0.010}$.
-The analogous constraints from the combination of SHCB$_{\rm DESI}$ and RSD are $\alpha = -0.0024 \pm 0.0078$ (Method I) and $\alpha = -0.0044 \pm 0.0082$ (Method II).
-Across both the SDSS and DESI-based analyses, the central values and $1\sigma$ uncertainties obtained via the two methods show excellent agreement.
-This robust consistency serves as a strong validation of our analytical approximation for the growth rate $f$ in Eq.~\eqref{wcdmfeq2}, demonstrating that the parameterization successfully captures the essential physics of linear perturbation growth in the presence of a DM-DE interaction.
-Any residual systematic differences between the two methods are subdominant relative to the current observational uncertainties.
-Beyond its accuracy, the parameterized approach provides a substantial gain in computational efficiency by avoiding the repeated numerical solution of Eq.~\eqref{wcdmfeq2} across the high-dimensional parameter space sampled in MCMC analyses.
-The combination of accuracy and efficiency makes our improved parameterization a viable and practical tool for cosmological analyses.
+For the $w$CDM model with the SHCB$_{\rm DESI}$+RSD combination, the direct numerical integration (Method I) yields $\alpha = 0.0230 \pm 0.0076$, while the improved parameterization (Method II) gives $\alpha = 0.0252 \pm 0.0082$.
+Across both datasets for the $w$CDM model, the central values and $1\sigma$ uncertainties obtained via the two methods show robust consistency.
+This serves as a strong validation of our analytical second-order approximation for the growth index $\gamma(z)$ in Eq.~\eqref{gamma-5}.
+The parameterized approach provides a substantial gain in computational efficiency by avoiding repeated numerical integration across the high-dimensional parameter space, making it a highly practical tool for cosmological MCMC analyses.